pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/US/OOW (US - Spark 40 Repair).md

 # OOW (US - Spark 40 Repair)
+> **OOW (Out of Warranty)**
 > This SOP is for OOW - US - Spark 40 only.
+>
+> The OOW process applies to orders that are out of warranty or the customers who can't provide a valid receipt/order number of the products.
+>
 > For everything else, please refer to [[OOW (Non-US)]]

 ### 0 - Verify the warranty